 Department of Environmental and Occupational Health

-The Department of Environmental and Occupational Health focuses on integrative and transdisciplinary health research using the three pillars of science: basic, clinical, and population science.
-Research with particular emphases on assessing exposures to and health risks from environmental and occupational factors include, but are not limited to contaminants in ambient air, water, food, and soil; green space and the built environment; radiation; noise; temperature; work organization; and community and workplace stressors.
-The multidisciplinary expertise of the faculty, students, and staff provides the department with the capability to address complex local, regional, and global environmental problems and to provide training in four critical areas, as described below.
+The Department of Environmental and Occupational Health (DEOH) focuses on integrative and transdisciplinary health research across the fields of exposure science, toxicology, risk assessment, epidemiology, urban health, climate change, natural disasters, environmental health disparity, occupational medicine, and related disciplines, using the three pillars of science: basic, clinical, and population science.
+Research with emphases on assessing exposures to and health risks from environmental and occupational factors include, but are not limited to contaminants in ambient air, water, food, and soil; green space and the built environment; radiation; noise; meteorology; work organization; and community and workplace stressors.
+The multidisciplinary expertise of the faculty, students, and staff provides the department with the capability to address complex local, regional, and global environmental problems and to provide training in five critical areas, as described below.

 - Epidemiologic studies elucidate the connections between environmental and occupational exposures and resulting health outcomes, including disease and death among susceptible populations, sub-clinical health conditions, and health-related behaviors such as physical activity.